wingcraft7/tail-sitter-vtol-uav/README.md

 ## Limitations and Future Work

-This study is limited to conceptual-level aerodynamic analysis using inviscid methods.
-Future work may include structural finite element analysis, high-fidelity CFD simulations including viscous effects, propulsion sizing, and flight dynamics and control analysis.
+This work is restricted to conceptual-level inviscid aerodynamic analysis.
+Future research could focus on flight dynamics and control analysis, propulsion sizing, high-fidelity CFD simulations with viscous effects, and structural finite element analysis.

 ---